CLEAN DRINKING WATER

 The lack of potable water in indigenous communities drastically limits their opportunities for economic development, leaving only extractive activities detrimental to the ecosystem and the long-term survival of these communities as main sources of income.

-Entropika’s water project aims to improve access to clean drinking water, basic sanitation and hygiene in indigenous communities, schools and marginal neighborhoods of Colombia and Peru through the implementation of alternative water filtration technologies, while empowering target groups in their use and maintenance.
+Entropika’s water program aims to improve access to clean drinking and potable water, basic sanitation and hygiene in indigenous communities, schools and marginal neighborhoods of Colombia and Peru through the implementation of alternative water filtration technologies, while empowering target groups in their use and maintenance.

-The project current benefits around 12.500 people in three regions, each of which face their own unique challenges
+The program current benefits around 16.000 people in three regions, each of which face their own unique challenges

-In the marginalized neighbourhood of "El Granizal", located in the suburbs of Medellin, the second biggest city of Colombia, we have 328 micro-membrane filters operating in homes, schools and community centers, benefiting around 5,250 people.
+In the vulnerable neighbourhood of "El Pinar", located in the suburbs of Medellin, the second biggest city of Colombia, we have installed 840 micro-membrane filters that operate in homes, schools and community centers, benefiting around 5,700 people.

 WAYUU COMMUNITY, RIOHACHA

-A network of local water coordinators trained in the installation, maintenance, and use of the filters has been set up in each one of these regions in order to make sure they are used correctly by the beneficiaries and so they will last in the long-term.
+A network of local water coordinators has been set up in each one of these regions.
+These are trained in the installation, maintenance and use of the various water filtration technologies in order to make sure these are used correctly and will last in the long-term.

-Entropika’s water team also regularly visits the communities, schools, and marginalized neighborhoods; these visits are carried out once a month in the Amazon and every three months in Medellin and La Guajira.
+Entropika’s water team also regularly visits the communities, schools, and marginalized neighborhoods where the program operates.

-The water project has improved the health of indigenous communities and vulnerable neighborhoods where it has been implemented by reducing water-borne diseases that cause vomiting and diarrhea and raises local awareness on the importance of having access to clean water, basic sanitation, and education.
+The water program has improved the health of indigenous communities and vulnerable neighborhoods where it has been implemented, by reducing water-borne diseases that cause vomiting and diarrhea, and raises local awareness on the importance of having access to clean water, basic sanitation, and education.

 These results also amplify the impacts of Entropika’s line of work to improve access to education (see link to project) since a student who is ill cannot attend classes or dedicate time to studying.